golang-design/history/README.md

 ### Core Authors

-The Go was created by Rob, Robert, and Ken initially because Rob were suffered by the slow C++ compiling time, talked to Robert, and luckily Ken was in the next office.
+The Go language was created by Rob, Robert, and Ken initially because Rob was bothered by slow C++ compiling times, talked to Robert, and luckily Ken was in the next office.
-Later, Ian joined the project since he showed huge interests and wrote the [gccgo](https://github.com/golang/gofrontend).
+Later, Ian joined the project after showing interest, and wrote the [gccgo](https://github.com/golang/gofrontend).
 Rob and Ken are retired.
 Robert and Ian currently work on adding generics to Go.
 Russ is also one of the core authors of the project in the early stage.
 Back then, he was a newcomer at Google, and Rob invited Russ for joining the Go team since he knew Russ from way back because of the [Plan 9](https://9p.io/plan9/) project.
-Russ did many fundamental work for the early Go compiler, runtime, as well as the leap of Go 1.5 bootstrap.
+Russ worked on the early Go compiler, runtime, as well as the leap of Go 1.5 bootstrap.
 Now, Russ is the tech leader of the Go team.